 Have you been wanting to start a gratitude journal, but don’t know where to start?
-This post will provide you 30-days of Gratitude prompts and a free printable to help you get started.
+You don’t have to wait for a new month or a new week.
+You can start today!
+Check out this list of daily gratitude journal prompts to help you get started!

 This post may contain affiliate links.
 Please see my Disclosure for more information.